If this was your entire photo collection sitting in this trash can in the photo above, would this make you …

 “Why should you keep your original prints and negatives?”
 I kept asking myself.

-If the scans aren’t of high enough quality to warrant being able to toss the originals, what is the point of even scanning them besides sharing a few of them around with friends and family on social networking sites and email?
+Suppose the scans aren't of high enough quality to warrant being able to toss the originals.
+What is the point of scanning them besides sharing a few with friends and family on social networking sites and email?

 I became agitated with myself.